happyboomonster/Tank-Battalion-Online/python/libraries/tests/README.txt

 ##You should have received a copy of the GNU General Public License
 ##along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-This folder contains several demos of various libraries used within this game.
+This folder contains two demos which show the functionality of various libraries used within this game.
 Simply move the demo you want to try into the "libraries" folder (relative path: "../") and run it.